Have a question? Send us an email at firstname.lastname@example.org. We'd love to hear from you!

 Andrea considers herself a lifelong learner.
 She is an avid reader and enjoys watching various documentaries at home with her three cats, Oliver, Frankie and Maisie.

-Alongside Andrea, Tina also assists in the daily marketing, communications, promotion, and event planning strategies for the Teaching & Learning department.
-In addition to managing our newsletter, Tina also contributes to the coordination of our blog, Pedagogy + Practice, and helps develop and maintain the department's website and social media channels.
+Dori assists in the daily marketing, communications, promotion, and event planning strategies for the Teaching & Learning department.
+In addition to managing our newsletter, Dori also contributes to the coordination of our blog, Pedagogy + Practice, and helps develop and maintain the department's website and social media channels.

 Lisa Gedak, MA | Teaching & Learning Strategist